LYNEMOUTH CHILDREN'S GALA

 at the 92nd Lynemouth Children's Gala, which takes place at Lynemouth Welfare Ground from 12 o'clock noon with attractions, displays, games, a fun fair and bouncy castle, as well as the traditional fancy dress.

-The Parish Council is pleased to again support the event with a £600.00 donation.
 Members of the Parish Council will help out with the selection of the Gala Queen, and to judge the fancy dress on Gala Day.

 The newly crowned Gala Queen will kick off the event before parading around the village on a float with her royal party of attendants.
 Along with the Queen of the Gala other attendance winners feature on the float.